Lowkik-Sai/Intelligent-IoT-Based-Soil-Monitoring-and-Adaptive-Plant-Irrigation-System/README.md

 - **Automated irrigation** based on real-time soil moisture and weather data.
 - **Manual override** and control via an interactive web dashboard.
 - **Data analytics** for environmental trends and optimal watering.
-- **Wireless communication** using MQTT and Firebase for real-time syncing.
+- **Wireless communication** using Firebase for real-time syncing and Influx DB for data analytics.

 ---